 - And more …

-Nevertheless, on the bright side, diabetes is easily treatable and largely avoidable with some simple lifestyle changes, including a diet rich in super foods, such as Chia seeds.
+Nevertheless, on the bright side, type 2 diabetes is easily treatable and largely avoidable with some simple lifestyle changes, including a diet rich in super foods, such as Chia seeds.
 That’s right: Cha-cha-cha-chia!

 - In 2010, diabetes was the seventh leading cause of death in the U.S.